Make a Rainbow of Natural Dyes with These 5 Weeds

 Processing woad for colour

 - Begin by boiling a large stainless steel cauldron of water.
 Then harvest your woad leaves.
 This is important.
 You want to get the woad leaves from the pasture or garden to the pot in as short a time as possible to preserve as many of the indigo precursors as possible.
 Much of the Isatan A is lost within the first few hours after harvest.
-You don’t need to premordant your yarn or fabric before dyeing with woad if you are aiming for blue, but if you are going after a yellow, a green, or a pink color, you’ll want to premordant your yarn first.
+You don’t need to premordant your yarn or fabric before dyeing with woad if you are aiming for blue, but if you are going after a yellow, a green, or a pink colour, you’ll want to premordant your yarn first.

-- Add citric acid to the water to drop the pH of the vat to a 2.
+- Add citric acid to the water to drop the pH of the vat to 2.
 More Isatan is extracted in an acid dye bath than in a neutral dye bath.
 Bring the leaves to a simmer at about 90C and hold them at a simmer for 15 minutes.
 Turn off the heat and immediately plunge the pot into a cold water bath.
 You want to drop the vat temperature as quickly as possible.

 - Using a hand blender, froth the dye extract.
 You will see the foam rising, changing from yellow to green, then green to blue, and then back to green and then to yellow.
 This is evidence of the indigo precursors in the dye extract forming indoxol and indirubin.
 Once you complete this process, you can safely leave the dye vat for another day.
 You have preserved the indigotin from the woad leaves.

 To dye with the indigo vat you will need to reduce the vat, changing the indigo from insoluble but visible indigotin to soluble, but invisible leuko-indigotin.
-There are many ways to do this including fermentation, but the easiest is to add a chemical such as Thiourea Dioxide, usually sold as a color remover.
+There are many ways to do this including fermentation, but the easiest is to add a chemical such as Thiourea Dioxide, usually sold as a colour remover.
 You can find it at a store that sells indigo dye for hobby dyers.

-Weeds that Make Red Dye
+Weeds that Make Red Natural Dyes

 Also, know as Cleavers or Lady’s Bedstraw, this plant grows on dry and sandy soil and is often found on poor pasture or along the edges of roads.
 It is a perennial and has a widely branching root system.
 The stem is square, like all plants in the madder family and both leaves and stems are covered in Velcro-like hairs.
 The slender leaves grow in whorls, with the flowers growing in thick clusters at the top of the stems.